mristimaki/the-pottery-hut/README.md

   - **Email** `rosanna.ristimaki@gmail.com`
   - **Skype** [Maryam Rutqvist Ristimaki](https://join.skype.com/invite/xfUYvIMqTjPp)

-I've chosen not to include any contact information within the webpage since this is not a real website yet but if it would be in the future I would put this along with the Sign Up page as well as in the footer with social media links.
+I've chosen not to include any contact information within the webpage since this is not a real website yet but if it would be in the future I would put this along with the subscription emails as well as in the footer with social media links.
 <br>